teu-mei-iapp/LCA-Database/README.md

 # LCA-Database

-An open-source database for an Life-Cycle Assesement (LCA) for flexible and printed electronics.
+An open-source database for Life-Cycle Assessment (LCA) and Process of Record (PoR) for fabrication systems in flexible and printed electronics.

 **Notice:** All scientific publications making use of this repository should cite the associated paper.
+Further information on the PoR and the LCA - including definitions, general structure, and objectives - can be found therin.
 > L. Teuere, T. Meier, H. Kleemann, et al. <br>
 > *Life-Cycle Assessment of Printed Electronic Components – Case Study for Organic Electrochemical Transistors*.
 > _Advanced Electronic Materials_, accepted (2025).